 The remaining follicles also accumulate mutations over time, which is believed to be due to a breakdown of DNA repair mechanisms; this means that the rate of failed fertilisation, miscarriage and birth defect increase over time.
 For a little more detail on the numbers, and a full lowdown of the data, please read our our blog here.

 How can you optimise your health for getting pregnant?

 The good news is that there are various things that women over 40 can do to increase their chances of getting pregnant.
-There are some lifestyle changes that can be made which will help with conception.
+There are some lifestyle changes that can be made to help with conception.
 The first step is to make the body receptive to pregnancy.
-This can be achieved by maintaining a healthy lifestyle including a good diet (plenty of protein, fruit & veg and calcium), lots of exercise, giving up smoking and reducing alcohol and caffeine intake.
+This can be achieved by maintaining a healthy lifestyle including a good diet (plenty of protein, fruit, vegetables and calcium), lots of exercise, giving up smoking and reducing alcohol and caffeine intake.
 Among other things, this will help to keep a normal BMI (ideally less than 25) which is important for conceiving, if you’re unsure of your current BMI, head over to our calculator to work out whether you currently sit within the optimal BMI range of 19-30.

-Professor Stuart Campbell, Consultant and Director of Ultrasound at CREATE suggests that: ‘maintaining a healthy BMI and giving up smoking are the two most important lifestyle changes that you can make to optimise your fertility potential’.
-You may like to take a folic acid supplement one month prior to attempting conception, as this reduces the chance of any resulting baby having Spina Bifida.
-Also important is to reduce stress levels as much as possible, as stress hormones can interact negatively with reproductive hormones.
+Professor Stuart Campbell, Ultrasound Specialist at CREATE suggests that: ‘maintaining a healthy BMI and giving up smoking are the two most important lifestyle changes that you can make to optimise your fertility potential’.
+You should take a folic acid supplement if you are trying to conceive, as this reduces the chance of any resulting baby having Spina Bifida.
+Also important is to reduce stress levels as much as possible, as stress hormones can interact negatively with reproductive hormones.’

 What are the best fertility tests?